-As the world concentrates on essentials, food seems to determinate an even more consequential place in our lives.
-Mouneh owns a central position in the diet alongside the hearts of Lebanese precisely.
+As the world concentrates on essentials, food seems to determine an even more consequential place in our lives.
+Mouneh owns a central position in the diet alongside the hearts of the Lebanese precisely.
 “It’s all about celebrating traditions and preserving nature’s goodness in a jar,” Food Anthropologist Camille Cesbron says while talking about Lebanese Mouneh, which is the technique of preserving food through various methods.
 Mouneh was mutual, even essential, due to the distinct seasons in the olden days.
 This culinary tradition was born from the need to make fresh crops last through winter.
 A massive element of Lebanese food culture, Mouneh is considered an inviolable practice on a local level, with a growing international demand streaming from the increasing number of Lebanese expatriates and the growing global trends for high-end, ethnic food.

 Manufacturing Traditional products